MahmoudAziz-Ammar/tsyp11_SMC-EdSoc_Technical_Challenge/README.md

 ### Requirements

 - Python 3.3+ or Python 2.7
-- macOS or Linux (Windows not officially supported, but might work)
+- macOS or Linux or Windows

 `brew install cmake`